Oboe Reed Orders Shipped In 5-8 Work Days

 About European Oboe Reeds:

 European oboe reeds are made differently than American reeds.
 They have a short scrape with different features, the slope of the gouge is different and they require a different embouchure than is normally taught here in the states.
-I think they sound beautiful.
-But they sound different from the American reeds, and when you play in an ensemble with other oboists, tones should generally match for best results.
+I love the tone quality of European Artists.
+But they do sound different from the American reeds and at the highest levels, players in orchestras and ensembles need to match tones with their oboe colleagues.
+They are somewhat harder to play at the entry level.
 Something to think about when choosing a reed.
 You can easily spot them because the tip is not that defined, and the scrape is short.
 You can find them a lot in big box stores and on-line.
 I would stay away from them.

 Leave a comment